 M.A. in Forensic Psychology: LPCC Track with Police Psychology Concentration in Southern California

 During crisis intervention, police departments and criminal justice organizations rely on resources and training to react appropriately to individuals with mental health issues.
-Students in the Police Psychology concentration within the M.A. in Forensic Psychology Professional Counselor Licensure Track program are prepared to apply psychology within law enforcement and the legal system at large to diffuse potential conflicts.
+Students in the Police Psychology concentration within the M.A. in Forensic Psychology Professional Counselor Licensure Track program at our Los Angeles campus are prepared to apply psychology within law enforcement and the legal system at large to diffuse potential conflicts.
 Coursework focuses on psychological issues inherent in all aspects of police work and administration.
 Students gain a comprehensive understanding about police administration and are able to analyze policies and procedures on topics such as police personnel selection, instruction, and training.
 Graduates are prepared to apply psychological theory in a wide variety of settings—from de-escalating domestic disputes to dealing effectively with mentally ill offenders.